nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: You want to reschedule the first appointment in the appointment list.

-Step 1: Input `editappt 1 st/29/12/2020 17:00 d/120` into the command box and press Enter.
+**Step 1**: Input `editappt 1 st/29/12/2020 17:00 d/120` into the command box and press Enter.

-Step 2: On the **Overview** tab, you can find the newly updated appointment inside the appointment list.
+**Step 2**: On the **Overview** tab, you can find the newly updated appointment inside the appointment list.

-Step 3: If the newly updated appointment is due within a week from today, you can also see the appointment details inside the calendar.
+**Step 3**: If the newly updated appointment is due within a week from today, you can also see the appointment details inside the calendar.

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tip: </span>